Intellectual Property Accelerator Fund

 • Probability that funding will result in significant advances leading to additional extramural funding (from industry) and/or technology transfer.

-Contact: John F. Ritter, Director, Office of Technology Licensing email@example.com or call 258-1570 with questions.
+Contact: John F. Ritter, director of Technology Licensing at email@example.com or call 258-1570 with questions.